Bitnagar/Guess-The-Number-Game/README.md

 # Guess-The-Number-Game
 Guess a random number between a range.
-Take minimum chance to score maximum!
+Take minimum chances to score the maximum!